Serbia: Inflation edges up in January

 According to the Statistical Office of the Republic of Serbia, consumer prices increased 0.4% over the prior month in January, up from the 0.1% rise in December.
 Higher prices were recorded in the categories: food and non-alcoholic beverages; and recreation and culture, however the headline print was partly offset by lower prices for clothing and footwear.

 Inflation ticked up to 2.1% in January from 2.0% in December, which was well within the Central Bank’s target range of 3.0% plus or minus 1.5 percentage points.
 Annual average inflation meanwhile was stable at 2.0% in January.

-FocusEconomics Consensus Forecast panelists expect inflation to average 3.7% in 2014, which is unchanged from last month's forecast.
-For 2015, the panel expects annual average inflation to moderate to 3.5%.
+FocusEconomics Consensus Forecast panelists expect inflation to average 2.5% in 2019, which is down 0.1 percentage points from last month’s forecast, and to average 2.7% in 2020.